jonnystorm/snmp-elixir/README.md

 Elixir may be the best language for network interaction in existence, but we still need worthy SNMP support.

+## Testing

+We are using a couple of docker containers running SNMPSim, each one of these containers are setup to accept a single type of authentication and encryption.
+When running `mix test`, a customer docker-compose task is also run in front of it.
+This will ensure that all the docker containers are started and available for testing against.

 ## Contributing

 This project will accept (merge/rebase/squash) *all*